If you’re searching for a new position, can you sell your value and top skills in 15 seconds? Give it a try right now… out loud. How did you do?

 The first item that must catch their eye is your name.
 If you leave a memorable impression, they will recognize your name down the road when they’re finalizing their list of interviews.
 The second item must be your job title.
-An employer doesn’t want to have to hunt through a document to try and figure out which position you’re looking to obtain.
+An employer doesn’t want to hunt through a document to figure out which position you’re looking to obtain.
 Make your current or desired job title stand out.
 Be as specific as possible.
-If you’re looking to be a “District Manager of Sales and Operations”, then specify this at the top of the resume.
+If you’re looking to be a “District Manager of Sales and Operations,” then specify this at the beginning of the resume.

 Expertise and Core Competencies

 These are the hard—or technical—skills you use every day in your field that employers either need you to possess or would find extremely beneficial.
-Focus on hard technical skills or over soft skills such as “team player”, “problem solver” or “communication skills”.
-These are attributes that you can demonstrate through your accomplishments instead of listing them.
-Put your areas of expertise front and center, letting the company know that by hiring you they’ll be gaining a true asset.
+Focus on hard technical skills or over soft skills such as “team player,” “problem solver,” or “communication skills.”

 By now, your 10-15 seconds are probably up.
 With your eye-catching resume, you’ve made the reader want to know more about you.
 Now you need to hold their attention.
 The next 15 seconds could also make or break your marketability.
-This is when the role of your professional profile kicks in and demonstrates that you’re indeed the full package and worth another look.
+This is when your professional profile’s role kicks in and demonstrates that you’re indeed the full package and worth another look.

-By showcasing your commitment, a potential company will be made aware of your passion and willingness to learn and grow for the benefit of the company.
+By showcasing your commitment, a potential company will be made aware of your passion and willingness to learn and grow for the company’s benefit.

 Additionally, concerning selling your skills: utilize the space under each past job position to the fullest.
 Take the time to describe innovative and effective solutions you’ve contributed and highlight relevant accomplishments.
 Use bullet points to showcase key information that you want to stand out the most.